dojimanetwork/docs/docs/hermes/architecture/contracts/inbound_state_sender.md

 * Retrieve the Inbound State Sender Contract address from the Dojima Chain Explorer.

->
-!!! warning

-    **IMPORTANT:** The Inbound State Sender Contract address may vary for different chains.
-Ensure that you select the appropriate chain i.e. (Ethereum, Avalanche) and appropriate network i.e. (mainnet or testnet).
+**⚠️ Warning:** The Inbound State Sender Contract address may vary for different chains.
+Ensure that you select the appropriate chain i.e. (Ethereum, Avalanche) and the appropriate network i.e. (mainnet or testnet).

 ### Step 3: Register the Destination Contract
 Before you can send state transaction to the Dojima Chain, you need to register the destination contract.
 This is done using the `register` function in the State Sender Contract.
 This function takes two parameters: